-Delaware County has received a CDBG grant since the program began in 1974.
+Delaware County has received an annual CDBG grant since the program began in 1974.
 All municipalities participate in the County's program except Chester City, Haverford and Upper Darby Townships which receive grants directly from HUD.

-Since these funds come in a "block" and not in a predetermined spending package, communities are free to determine how the money is to be spent based on individual community development needs.
-This allows the flexibility to undertake projects which address their specific objectives, provided that they meet the following two criteria:
+Since these funds come in a "block" and not in a predetermined spending package, communities are free to determine how the money is spent based on individual community development needs.
+This allows the flexibility to undertake projects which address specific objectives, provided that the project meets the following two criteria:

 CDBG funding may be used for, but not limited to, the following activities: Acquisition of real property, relocation and demolition, rehabilitation of residential/nonresidential structures, construction of public facilities and improvements, such as water and sewer facilities, streets, and neighborhood centers, and the conversion of schools for eligible purposes, handicap access to public buildings, streets, curbs and sidewalks, historic preservation, planning and fair housing.
 In addition, CDBG funds may be used to pay for public services within certain limits, and for activities relating to energy conservation and renewable energy resources.